-(a) Offsetting Assets and Liabilities
+(a) Offsetting of Financial Assets and Financial Liabilities

 The Fund may borrow on margin for the purposes of making investments.
 Collateral in the form of cash and securities is required to secure the borrowing.
 Securities pledged as collateral have not been offset against the borrowing, but are presented separately on the statement of financial position as investments that are pledged as collateral.
 The broker holding the collateral has the right to sell or re-pledge such securities in order to pay back the loan.
 However, the Fund does not have the right of offset.
-As at September 30, 2020, there was no borrowing in the Fund.
+As at September 30, 2021, the amount borrowed was \$120,741 (September 30, 2020: \$nil).